topeterk/HitCounterManager/README.md

   * The design and layout can be costumized completely
 * Instead of using GUI buttons, keyboard shortcuts can be configured:
   * Increase hit count of the current split
-  * Reset the run (set all hit counts to 0 and select first split)
+  * Go to next split
-  * Select next split
+  * Reset the run (sets all hit counts to 0 and selects first split)
 * Keyboard shortcuts are working in fullscreen applications (like Dark Souls III)
 * Via GUI every value can be changed at any time
 * Multiple profiles can be created (e.g. "Any%", "AllBosses", "DLC only"..)
-* Switching to other profiles will keep hit counts of currently selected profile
+* Switching to other profiles will remember the hit counts of the currently selected profile
 * Button to save current run as PB (personal best)
 * Counts the attempts of each run (implicitly on every run's reset or manually)
 * Shows furthest progress since last application start (can also be set manually)